Probing Qubit Noise with a Channel-Resolved Post-Markovian Master Equation: Results

+For the relative entropy, the ideal orthogonal initial pairs have disjoint support and hence infinite relative entropy at $t=0$.
+We therefore evaluate $D\bigl(\rho_1(t)\Vert\rho_2(t)\bigr)$ only on full-rank reconstructed density matrices; when numerical eigenvalues vanish, we use the same small full-rank regularization for both states before computing $D$ to ensure that the matrix logarithm is well defined.

-Fig.~\ref{fig:trace-dist-and-entropy} shows the time evolution of the trace distance $T(\rho_1(t),\rho_2(t))$ and quantum relative entropy $D(\rho(t_1)\Vert\rho(t_2))$.
-The periodic revival of these two quantities demonstrates non‐Markovian information backflow from the environment into the system.
-At the same time, the overall amplitude of these oscillations is enveloped by an exponential decay function, reflecting the underlying amplitude‐damping effect induced by spontaneous photon emission.
-In the long‐time limit all trajectories relax to the ground state $|0\rangle$, where both $T$ and $D$ asymptotically vanish.
+\Cref{fig:trace-dist-and-entropy} shows the time evolution of the trace-norm distance and quantum relative entropy.
+Both quantities exhibit pronounced revivals, providing evidence for non-Markovian information backflow into the main qubit.
+At the same time, the revival amplitudes decay over time, consistent with the underlying relaxation dynamics that drive all trajectories toward the ground state $\ket{0}$, where the two evolved states become indistinguishable and both $T$ and $D$ vanish asymptotically.